In the UK, awareness around environmental wrongdoing is growing.

 Group litigation lets victims of the same environmental misconduct unite and file a collective legal claim.
 It is used when many people are affected by a single incident or ongoing problem.
 Rather than taking on the legal battle individually, group litigation allows victims to pool their resources, share evidence, and pursue justice together.

-The process of group litigation
+The group litigation process

 Affected individuals are often asked to join a group action when an environmental harm case is identified.
 The case is typically organised by a law firm, which will represent the entire group in negotiations and court.
 The main steps include: